deryayigit/ceng-foundations/digital-signal-processing/StatiscticsProbabilityNoise/StreamingStatistics/README.md

 ---

+## Input Format

+The input is provided as a **text file** in which each line contains **a single numerical sample**.
+The samples are read sequentially and treated as discrete-time signal values.
+Example input files include `noise.txt`, which contains random samples in the range (-100, 100), `sin.txt`, which contains sinusoidal samples generated as sin((i * pi) / 10), and `binary.txt`, which consists of alternating binary values (0 and 1).

+---

 ## Code Implementation

 The aim of this project is to compute the mean and variance of samples obtained from a signal in a single pass (streaming manner).
 When classical variance formulas are examined, it can be observed that they involve the subtraction of large and closely valued numbers.
 In floating-point arithmetic, such operations may lead to the amplification of rounding errors and a loss of numerical precision.
 This phenomenon is known in the literature as catastrophic cancellation.